 Yangtze River Airlines

 - Airlines currently operating to this airport via codeshare

-Opening in 1998 to replace Kai Tak, Hong Kong International Airport is on the island of Chep Lap Kok and the gateway to Hong Kong.
+Replacing Kai Tak in 1998, Hong Kong International Airport is located on the island of Chep Lap Kok and serves as the gateway to Hong Kong.
 One of the largest passenger and cargo airports in the world, Hong Kong hosts regional and international passenger and cargo services for over 90 airlines.
-Hong Kong is a hub for airlines including Cathay Pacific, Air Hong Kong, Dragonair, Hong Kong Airlines and Hong Kong Express Airways.
+Hong Kong is a hub for airlines including Cathay Pacific, Air Hong Kong, Dragonair, Hong Kong Airlines and HK Express.

 Location of Hong Kong International Airport, Hong Kong

 Ground Handlers and Cargo Handlers servicing Hong Kong International Airport

 This content is exclusively for CAPA Membership Subscribers